manojgayala/POPL1/Tutorial.md

 Parameters can be passed into functions using two methods: **pass by value** and **pass by reference** In the example above, the function *passing_values* is called two times.
 One by passing it's arguments by value `passing_values(a)`and the other by passing it's arguments by reference `passing_values(@a)`.
 The variable is preceded by the symbol **@** to pass the parameters by reference.
-In short pass by value mean passing a copy of the variable due to which the original variable doesn't change its value.
-Pass by reference mean passing the address of the variable due to which the original value stored in the variable is changed.

 ### Recursion
 A special kind of function in Tureasy is **recursion** in which a function *calls itself until a stopping condition (base case) is reached*.